Polish House, Bydgoszcz

-The Polish House -also called Catholic house (Dom Polski)- is a historic public building hosting activities for Catholic organizations and associations of Bydgoszcz and the curia of the Bydgoszcz Diocese.
+The Polish House, later known as the Catholic House (Dom Polski), is an historic public building hosting activities for Catholic organizations and associations of Bydgoszcz and the curia of the Bydgoszcz Diocese.
 The name harks back to the Polish House that stood in Bromberg in the years 1907–1919, to the benefit of the Polish denizens in Prussian Bydgoszcz.
 The edifice is registered on the Heritage list of Kuyavian–Pomeranian Voivodeship, Reg.
 A/1266, 31 January 2009.

-Location
+Location and architecture

-The Catholic House is located at 1 Grodzka Street, along the Brda river, in the Old Town district of Bydgoszcz.
+The house is located at 1 Grodzka Street, along the Brda river, in the Old Town district of Bydgoszcz.
 The building is situated on the 18th meridian east, adjacent to the residence of the Bishops of Bydgoszcz and the Bydgoszcz Cathedral.

+The 2-storey house has a T-shaped footprint, with its main frontage looking eastwards, in the direction of the Mostowa street and its crossing over the Brda river.
+The main facade displays tall round top windows, crowned by eyelid dormers and a small onion-shaped wall gable.

 History

-First Polish House (1907-1919)
+As the Polish House (1907–1919)

-The first Polish House in then Bromberg was established in the context of the struggle of the Polish society in the city against germanisation (1870s-1910s).
+The first Polish House in then Bromberg was established in the context of the struggle of the Polish society in the city against germanisation (1870s–1910s).
 During this time, a number of anti-Polish laws and regulations were issued, facilitating the colonization of Polish lands.

 In response to this action, a social and national movement of Poles developed in Bydgoszcz, which took forms of cultural, educational and economic associations, such as: